grantaire08/dongrui.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website.
 Here you will find my papers and my CV.
-Feel free to [contact me](d.shen-98@outlook.com) if you need any further information.
+Feel free to <a href="mailto:{{ author.email }}">contact me<a> if you need any further information.